grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Shared-Iterations-Exercises.md

   },
 };
 ```
-> :point-up: Durations are configured as string values comprised of a positive integer and a suffix representing the time unit.
+> :point_up: Durations are configured as string values comprised of a positive integer and a suffix representing the time unit.
 For example, "s" for seconds, "m" for minutes.

 As before, run the script with `k6 run test.js`.